The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Abstract

 \section{Abstract}

-By exploiting mini-batch stochastic gradient optimisation, variational inference has had great success in scaling up approximate Bayesian inference to big data.
-To date, however, this strategy has only been applicable to models of independent data.
-Here we extend mini-batch variational methods to state space models of time series data.
-To do so we introduce a novel generative model as our variational approximation, a local inverse autoregressive flow.
-This allows a subsequence to be sampled without sampling the entire distribution.
-Hence we can perform training iterations using short portions of the time series at low computational cost.
-We illustrate our method on AR(1), Lotka-Volterra and FitzHugh-Nagumo models, achieving accurate parameter estimation in a short time.
+Variational inference has had great success in scaling approximate Bayesian inference to big data by exploiting mini-batch training.
+To date, however, this strategy has been most applicable to models of independent data.
+We propose an extension to state space models of time series data based on a novel generative model for latent temporal states: the neural moving average model.
+This permits a subsequence to be sampled without drawing from the entire distribution, enabling training iterations to use mini-batches of the time series at low computational cost.
+We illustrate our method on autoregressive, Lotka-Volterra, FitzHugh-Nagumo and stochastic volatility models, achieving accurate parameter estimation in a short time.